 Moby Wrap: 0-6 months

-I really liked this carrier for the first few months though, because it allows your baby to be in a very comfortable, swaddled position up against your chest.
-It has great head support for your baby and the material is super soft for their skin.
+Despite that, I still loved this carrier for the first few months.
+It allows for your baby to comfortably snuggle up against your chest.
+It also has great head support for newborns and the material is super soft.

 The wrap is machine washable which is great for those early days to deal with any messes that come along.
-My kids would spit up at the drop of a hat, so I really liked this feature.
+My kids would spit up at the drop of a hat, so being easy to clean was a must.

 Pros of the Moby Wrap Classic

 - Soft material.